epccs/Gravimetric/Manager/manager/README.md

-(done) move alt_enable from status bit 4 to its own cmd 16 to setup callback (done) alt_enable name changed to enable_alternate_callback_address, and holds callback when setting enable_alternate_callback_address init the state machine so that a callback update occurs remove status bit 4 (report alternat power) if app is reset clear enable_alternate_callback_address and daynight_callback_address Verify battery_manager with an applicaiton
+(done) move alt_enable from status bit 4 to its own cmd 16 to setup callback (done) alt_enable name changed to enable_alternate_callback_address, and holds callback when setting enable_alternate_callback_address init the state machine so that a callback update occurs bm pwm mode high time/low time needs to be locked in at the start of a period, it has problems as is halt the host at (battery_low_limit - (battery_low_limit>>2)) //e.g., 75% remove status bit 4 (report alternat power) if app is reset clear enable_alternate_callback_address and daynight_callback_address Verify battery_manager with an applicaiton